 Here’s what you need to know.

-Multichannel messaging involves providing personalized content to audiences across channels, such as email, push notifications, and web browsers.
-It’s not to be confused with multichannel marketing, which is using different distribution and promotional channels for the purpose of marketing.
+Multi-channel messaging involves providing personalized content to audiences across channels, such as text messages, email, push notifications, social media, and web browsers.
+It’s not to be confused with multi-channel marketing, which is using different distribution and promotional channels for the purpose of marketing.

-For publishers, multichannel messaging is the key to reaching consumers on their favorite digital platforms with the content that matters most to them.
-Instead of saying, “I’ll just blast all these messages on Facebook and hope some people see them,” you can say, “I’ll reach this individual reader directly in their inbox with this new content I know they’ll love.”
+For publishers, this kind of business messaging is the key to reaching consumers on their favorite digital platforms with the content that matters most to them.
+Instead of saying, “I’ll just blast all these messages on Facebook and hope some people see them,” you can say, “I’ll reach this individual reader directly in their inbox or messaging channels with this new content I know they’ll love.”

 Reach consumers across multiple platforms